 Auburn Elementary School

-- Auburn Elementary School's student population of 383 students has stayed relatively flat over five school years.
+Auburn Elementary School's student population of 355 students has declined by 8% over five school years.

 |Grades Offered||Grades Prekindergarten-2|

 |Total Classroom Teachers||21 teachers|